37.107.118 MARIJUANA AND MARIJUANA-INFUSED PRODUCTS PROVIDER LICENSEE REQUIREMENTS

 (b) bought and sold by weight; and

-(c) weighed for entry into the inventory tracking system.
+(c) weighed for entry into the state seed-to-sale tracking system.

 (14) A licensee must maintain the following records in either paper or electronic form on the registered premises for at least three years: